Dracoxa/dracoxa.github.io/content/authors/Caijun Jia/_index.md

 ---
-# Display name

 title: Caijun Jia

-# Full name (for SEO)
 first_name: Caijun
 last_name:  Jia

-# Username (this should match the folder name)
 authors:
   - 贾彩军

-# Is this the primary user of the site?
 superuser: false

-# Role/position
 role: Phd

-# Organizations/Affiliations
 organizations:
   - name:
     url: ''

-# Short bio (displayed in user profile at end of posts)
 bio: My research interests include Brain-inspired Intelligence.

 interests: